aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/transparency-effects/add-transparent-object-to-xps-document/_index.md

 path2.Fill = doc.CreateSolidColorBrush(Color.Green);
 ```

-This step demonstrates how paths can be manipulated, and colors can be changed.
+We clone the first rectangle, add it to the page, and switch its fill color to green.
+This demonstrates how easy it is to reuse existing geometry.

 ## Step 5: Clone and Transform Paths